 SAVORY THYMES

 Ali Ghiorse has thirty years of experience working as a social and food justice advocate.
 A former chef, a bridge builder and network weaver, Ali sees society's most pressing issues through a food systems lens.
-She dedicated her career to advancing equity and transformation within the food system through her work as co-founder of Savory Thymes in Marin County, California and most recently as founder of The Foodshed Network (TFN), a nonprofit organization based in Fairfield County, Connecticut.
+She dedicated her career to advancing equity and transformation within the food system through her work as co-founder of Savory Thymes in Marin County, California and most recently as founder of The Foodshed Network (TFN).